avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `subnetID`, `nodeID`, `weight`, and `blsPublicKey` are for the Subnet Validator being added
 - `expiry` is the time after which this message is invalid.
 After the P-Chain timestamp is past `expiry`, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`.

     `validationID` is defined as the SHA256 hash of the `Payload` of the `AddressedCall`.
 This SHA256 hash will be used for replay protection.
 Used `validationID`s will be stored on the P-Chain.
 If a `RegisterSubnetValidatorTx`'s `validationID` has already been used, the transaction will be considered invalid.
 To prevent storing an unbounded number of `validationID`s, the `expiry` is required to be no longer than 48 hours in the future of the time the transaction is issued on the P-Chain.
-Any `validationIDs` with `expiry` more than 48 hours in the past can be flushed from the P-Chain's state.
+Any `validationIDs` with an `expiry` in the past can be flushed from the P-Chain's state.

 Subnets are responsible for defining the procedure on how to retrieve the above information from prospective validators.